ellereeeee/notes/API and Web Service Introduction/API and Web Service Introduction notes.md

 If you make a GET request, you are not actually getting the data in the server back, but a copy of it (a representation of the state of the data).

-REST is easier to work than SOAP with because you don't have to follow a WSDL and you can tell the program what to do with a simple method (GET, POST, etc.).
+REST is easier to work with than SOAP with because you don't have to follow a WSDL and you can tell the program what to do with a simple method (GET, POST, etc.).
 REST can also send data in any format while SOAP must use XML.
 Thus REST is more flexible and the preferred modern way of creating or consuming APIs.